ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 - Question: Why are all other values in the softmax 0.
 Does it mean they have no probability of occuring?

 ## Log Softmax

-A critical evluation of the softmax computation shows a pattern of exponentiations and divisions.
+A critical evaluation of the softmax computation shows a pattern of exponentiations and divisions.
 Can we reduce these computations?
 We can instead optimize the log softmax.
 This gives us nice characteristics such as;
 1. numerical stability.
 1. gradient of log softmax becomes additive since $log(a/b) = log(a) - log(b)$
 1. lesser computations of divisions and multiplications as addition is less computationally expensive.